rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 }EPT_PML4E, *PEPT_PML4E;
 ```

-As long as we want to have a 4-level paging, the second table is EPT Page-Directory-Pointer-Table (PDTP), the following picture illustrates the format of PDPTE :
+As long as we use 4-level paging, the second table is EPT Page-Directory-Pointer-Table (PDTP).
+The following picture illustrates the format of PDPTE :

 ![EPT PDPTE](../../assets/images/EPT-PDPTE.png)